Tricastini: Etymology

-The Celtic ethnonym Tricastini derives from the root tri- ("three").
-The second element, -casti-, is an archaic form of -cassi-, which possibly means "tin, bronze" (cf. Gaul.
-Cassi-dannos, "magistrate in charge of bronze coins", Britt.
-Cassivellaunus, "Chief-of-Tin"; also Greek κασσίτερος, "tin").
-Alternatively, Tricastini may be interpreted as an older variant of Tricasses, meaning "those of the three (many) curls" or the "three-braided ones".
+The Celtic ethnonym Tricastini is traditionally derived from the root tri- ('three').
+The second element, -casti-, is an archaic form of -cassi-, which possibly means 'tin, bronze' (cf. Gaulish Cassi-dannos, 'magistrate in charge of bronze coins', Britt.
+Cassivellaunus, 'Chief-of-Tin'; also Greek κασσίτερος, 'tin').
+Alternatively, Tricastini may be interpreted as an older variant of Tricasses, meaning 'those of the three (many) curls' or the 'three-braided ones'.

+Mélanie Mairecolas and Jean-Marie Pailler propose a related interpretation.
+Retaining the connection of the element with tin, they analyse tri- not as 'three' but in the sense 'across, through' (Gaulish trē- < *trei-; cf. Latin trans), so that both the Tricastini and the Tricasses would denote 'the conveyors of tin', on the model of the Treveri ('the ferrymen').
+They connect this with the role of the Tricastin region as a transshipment point from the Rhône toward the Alpine passes on a tin route.

 The city of Saint-Paul-Trois-Châteaux, attested as Augusta Tricastinorum in the 1st century AD and as Civitas Tricastinorum in the 4th century, is named after the tribe.
 It appears as civitate Tricastrina in 1136, and most likely evolved into Sanctum Paulum *Tricastrum during the Middle Ages, (Note: Attested as Sancti Pauli (vel Sancti Restituti Trigastinensi) in 993, as San Paul c.
 1180, and as Sanctum Paulum Tricastinensem in 1338.) then into Sainct Pol Trois Chasteaux by 1545.
-The insertion of an epenthetic r that changed Tricastini to Tricastrini, a form attested by the 12th century, caused a semantic reinterpretation of the name, leading eventually to the modern French Trois-Châteaux, meaning "three-castles" (Latin Tria-Castra).
+The insertion of an epenthetic r that changed Tricastini to Tricastrini, a form already attested by the 12th century, caused a semantic reinterpretation of the name, leading eventually to the modern French Trois-Châteaux, meaning 'three-castles' (Latin Tria-Castra).
 The region of Tricastin, attested as Tricassinus during the Roman era, also takes its name from the tribe.